Sales Kickoff Planning Guide: How to Maximize Your Impact

 - Provide ongoing learning and integrate technology that reps can use to improve adoption and execution.
 This also ensures managers have line-of-sight into who’s doing well and who needs their help.

-- Find ways to monitor your salespeople’s ability to execute new methodologies or processes so you can celebrate wins and quickly course correct as needed.
+- Find ways to monitor your salespeople’s ability to execute new methodologies or processes so you can celebrate wins and quickly course-correct as needed.

 To ensure the success of your initiative, consider how new methodologies, content, tools and processes integrate into the baseline curriculum or internal sales structure your teams currently use to move deals forward.
-Help your team adopt new practices by integrating them into what your salespeople do every day.
-Here are a few options to consider:

 - Develop your initiative around the strategic direction of the company in a way that drafts into your existing sales processes, structure and systems.